Human barricade at Waitākere Hospital stops Oranga Tamariki baby uplifts

 Dozens of social workers stood outside a West Auckland hospital in a human barricade that ultimately stopped the uplifting of two babies from their mothers.

-The incident happened this morning when members of Te Whānau of Waipareira, a social agency based in Henderson, arrived about 8am outside Waitākere Hospital's maternity ward.
+The incident happened this morning when members of Te Whānau o Waipareira, a social agency based in Henderson, arrived about 8am outside Waitākere Hospital's maternity ward.

 The agency had been tipped off that Oranga Tamariki was due to arrive to uplift two newborns and remove them from their respective families.